accountrev/BetterSaveinstance/README.md

 - Callback: `function`
   - If set, the serialized data will be sent to the callback function instead of to file.
   - Default: false
-- mode: `string`
+- mode: `string or table`
+  - Controls what instances to save.
+  - Valid Modes:
+    - optimized: Saves a hardcoded list of services, best for general use.
+    - full: Saves all services.
+    - scripts: Might be removed soon, don't use this.
+    - To create a custom mode, provide a table of strings with each string being a service name to save.
-  - Valid modes: full, optimized, scripts.
-Change this to invalid mode like "invalid" if you only want ExtraInstances. "optimized" mode is NOT supported with @Object option.
+  - Change this to invalid mode like "invalid" if you only want ExtraInstances.
+  - "optimized" mode is NOT supported with @Object option.
   - Default: "optimized"
 - noscripts: `boolean`
   - Disables scripts from decompiling.
-  - Aliases: Decompile (inverse)
+  - Aliases: Decompile (inverse, takes priority)
   - Default: false
 - scriptcache: `boolean`
   - Caches decompiled scripts, so if a script with the same bytecode appears in a game multiple times, it only needs to be decompiled once.